Embassy of Thailand, New Delhi

-Embassy of Thailand in New Delhi is the diplomatic mission of Thailand to India, the ambassador being Pattarat Hongtong.
+The Royal Thai Embassy in New Delhi is the diplomatic mission of Thailand to India, the ambassador being Pattarat Hongtong.

 The embassy serves the Northern, Western, Central, Eastern and North-Eastern regions of India; it also includes Bhutan in its jurisdiction.
 Thailand also has a Consulate General in Chennai that serves the region of South India and is affiliated with the embassy.

 History

 After establishing diplomatic relations between the countries on 1 August 1947, they each built consulates initially in corresponding capitals, and upgraded to post on 3 October 1951.

 Initial building was leased in Aurangzeb Road, later shifting it to present location.
 The ambassador's residence was constructed in 1955.

 List of ambassadors

 The first ambassador to India was Thanat Khoman.
 Present ambassador is Ms. Patrat Hongthong.

 Events

-The embassy organizes various education, cultural and bilateral events as well.
+The embassy organises various education, cultural and bilateral events as well.

 The events are regional as well as bilateral basis.